Battle of Marion: Glade Springs and Wytheville

 Stoneman sent the 12th Kentucky Cavalry, commanded by Major James B. Harrison, to cut the railroad line at Glade Springs.
 Harrison cut the line, on December 15, less than an hour after Breckinridge passed by on a train from Wytheville to Saltville.
 Harrison captured two trains.
 He also destroyed bridges, locomotives, and railcars.
 Stoneman had a choice: attack Saltville, or continue northeast and tear up railroad infrastructure and the lead mines.
 Saltville now had plenty of Confederate soldiers with fortifications and artillery—and if Stoneman was not careful, he could also have Vaughn behind him.
-He wisely decided to destroy as much railroad infrastructure as possible and began moving northeast toward Marion and Wytheville.
+He decided to destroy as much railroad infrastructure as possible and began moving northeast toward Marion and Wytheville.
 A brigade made a feint toward Saltville before returning to Stoneman.

 Gillem was sent northeast to pursue Vaughn.
 He was reinforced by regiments from Burbridge's First Brigade.
 Gillem began catching up with Vaughn on the morning of December 16, and drove him to Wytheville and beyond.
 It was thought that all of Vaughn's artillery and wagon trains, and 198 soldiers, were captured.
 However, Vaughn had split his command and much of the wagon train left before the fighting and escaped southward through Rye Valley near Cripple Creek.
 Colonel James W. Gillespie commanded the portion of Vaughn's force that did not escape south to Rye Valley.
 Those that were not captured eventually fled to the mountains or east to the New River.
 In Wytheville, ammunition, medical supplies, wagons, and artillery were destroyed.
 Gillem's force completed its mission, including the destruction of Breckenridge's headquarters, during the evening of December 16 and went into camp outside of Wytheville.